 In place of the annual Award Ceremony at the Royal Hibernian Academy, winners will be announced online at the end of March.
 Please check the Golden Fleece Award website and social media for details closer to the time.

 The Golden Fleece is one of the most supportive awards for emerging and established artists and craftspeople at pivotal moments of their careers.
 In recognition of the Golden Fleece’s 20th Anniversary in 2021, the fund is equally distributed between six applicants.
 This is a substantial contribution to art and craft practitioners especially in this exceptionally difficult time for the creative sector.
 The standard of applications this year was outstanding and a tribute to the professionalism within the creative sector.
 I would urge all that applied but were not winners this year to continue to apply in the future.

 - Angela O'Kelly, Golden Fleece Award Advisory Panel Chair.

-Now in its nineteenth year, the Golden Fleece Award was initially restricted to craft and figurative visual art.
+Now in its twentieth year, the Golden Fleece Award was initially restricted to craft and figurative visual art.
 In 2018 the criteria were broadened to include artists working across all forms of visual, craft and applied arts.

 On applying, artists are asked to submit images of recent work along with a statement outlining how the Award would make a decisive difference to their careers.
 Past winners have cited needs varying from preparing for future exhibitions to developing their practice, acquiring new studio space and tools or travelling abroad to learn new skills.

 The award was established as a charitable bequest by the late Helen Lillias Mitchell (1915-2000).
-The Golden Fleece Award is governed by a Board of Trustees which includes members of Lillias Mitchell's family, professional fund managers, consultants and arts professionals who work closely together to fulfill her wishes.
+The Golden Fleece Award is governed by a Board of Trustees which includes members of Lillias Mitchell's family, professional fund managers, consultants and arts professionals who work closely together to fulfil her wishes.

 To view images of shortlisted applicants' work and find out more about their practices, visit the 'Artists' section of our website.